Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 - Email open tracking, so you know if a message is opened and how many times.

-- Soon-to-be-live email sequencing (per OnePageCRM’s Roadmap) to automatically send follow-up emails based on a schedule of your choosing.
+- Email sequencing, to automatically send follow-up emails based on a schedule of your choosing.

 - Automated emails that are triggered when you complete something in your CRM.